fazzaamiarso/invoys/README.md

 - Create invoice and manage clients.
 - Send Invoice link to email.
 - Download invoice to PDF.
+- Download datas to CSV.
+(WIP)
 - Invite team members.
+(WIP)

 ## Tech Stack
 - Next.js + TS
 - TRPC
-- Next-auth
+- Next-auth (Email Magic Link)
 - Prisma
 - Planetscale (MySQL)
 - Tailwind CSS
 - Courier

-## Use
+- Docker
+- Cypress + Vitest

+## Spin-up your own app
 Checkout the [contributing guide](CONTRIBUTING.MD) for setup guide.
+After setup, you can host it wherever you want.

 ## Contributing
 Any contributions is welcomed and encouraged.
 If you are interested, see the [contributing guide](CONTRIBUTING.MD).